Regularized Wasserstein Means for Aligning Distributional Data: Related Work

 \subsection{Optimal Transportation}

-The optimal transportation (OT) problem was raised by Monge~\cite{monge1781memoire} in the 18th century, which sought a non-mass splitting transportation map between distributional data with the minimum cost.
+The optimal transportation (OT) problem was raised introduced by Monge~\cite{monge1781memoire} in the 18th century, which sought a mass-preserving transportation map between distributional data with the minimum cost.
 It resurfaced in 1940s when Kantorovich~\cite{kantorovich1942translocation} introduced a relaxed version where mass \textit{can} be split and provided the classic linear programming solution.
-A breakthrough for the non-mass splitting OT happened around 1990 when Brenier~\cite{brenier1991polar} proved its existence under quadratic cost.
-In more recent years, fast algorithms for computing, or approximating, OT have been proposed in both lines of research --- mass splitting, e.g.~\cite{rabin2011wasserstein,cuturi2013sinkhorn,solomon2015convolutional} and non-mass splitting, e.g.~\cite{merigot2011multiscale,gu2013variational,levy2015numerical,kolouri2016sliced}.
+A breakthrough for the mass-preserving, or non-mass splitting, OT happened in the early 1990s when Brenier~\cite{brenier1991polar} proved its existence under quadratic Euclidean cost.
+In more recent years, fast algorithms for computing, or approximating, OT have been proposed in both lines of research -- non-mass-preserving, e.g.~\cite{rabin2011wasserstein,cuturi2013sinkhorn,solomon2015convolutional} and mass-preserving, e.g.~\cite{merigot2011multiscale,levy2015numerical,kolouri2016sliced,chen2019gradual}.

-We follow Monge's non-mass splitting formulation.
-Specifically, we adopt~\cite{mi2018variational} to compute the OT because it gives clear paths of the samples, not a map that spreads out.
-Thus, we can insert the regularity into the path in a more elegant way -- regularize the support instead of the mapping.
+We follow Monge's mass-preserving formulation.
+Specifically, we adopt~\cite{mi2018variational} with improvements to compute the OT because it gives us a clear path of each sample, not a spread-out map.
+Thus, we can directly regularize the support instead of the mapping.